mongodb-js/connect-mongodb-session/README.md

 If you're using Express 3.x, you need to pass the Express module itself rather than the `express-session` module.
 Session storage is part of the Express core in 3.x but not in 4.x.

+**Note:** This example doesn't pass a callback to the `MongoDBStore` constructor.
+This module can queue up requests to execute once the database is connected.
+However, the `MongoDBStore` constructor will throw an exception if it can't connect and no callback is passed.

 ```javascript